Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Ping River in Meuang District, Chiang Mai flooded many residential and commercial areas in the district on the night of September 25, including San Pa Khoi Market, Charoen Prathet Street and Night Bazaar.

-At least 2,000 households are expected to be affected by the floods, especially those in and around the night market, where water levels exceeded 1 meter.
+It is expected that at least 2,000 households will be affected by the floods, especially those in and around the night market, where water levels exceeded 1 meter.

 Street vendors struggled to keep their goods from being submerged in water, while small vehicles were unable to pass through the stretch from Nong Hoi to Nawarat Bridge.